Salem, West Virginia: Education

 Salem University is a private university in the city, founded in 1888 by Seventh Day Baptists, under the name of Salem College.
 Since then, it has undergone numerous name changes including Salem-Teikyo University, Salem International University, and now Salem University.
 The Salem College Administration Building was completed in 1910 and listed on the National Register of Historic Places in 1989.

 The Salem College Administration building was later torn down in early 2024 due to it being condemned for many years.

+Salem PK-5 students attend Salem Elementary School in the Harrison County Schools district.
+Grades 6-8 attend Liberty Middle School in Clarksburg and grades 9-12 attend Robert C. Byrd High School, also in Clarksburg.